-Vegetation clearing for site preparation and construction of the HIWEC has the potential to affect habitat availability and quality for SAR birds, both through direct loss of habitat within the construction footprint and fragmentation of the remaining habitat within the HIWEC study area.
-The bird SAR present within the HIWEC study area, including Canada Warbler, Common Nighthawk, Olive-sided Flycatcher and Whip-poor-will have been shown to use forest habitats altered by human-made openings, if these open areas are left to regenerate after human disturbance (COSEWIC, 2007a; COSEWIC, 2008a; COSEWIC, 2008b; COSEWIC, 2009).
+Canada Warbler, Common Nighthawk, Olive-sided Flycatcher and Whip-poor-will have been shown to use forest habitats altered by human-made openings, if these open areas are left to regenerate after human disturbance (COSEWIC, 2007b; COSEWIC, 2008c; COSEWIC, 2008d; COSEWIC, 2009).
 Suitable habitat for all of these species is extensive throughout the HIWEC study area and therefore alternative breeding sites will be available during the construction phase when vegetation will be initially cleared.

-Kirtland's Warblers exclusively depend on early successional Jack Pine forest stands larger than 30 ha in size, and have been noted to experience higher breeding success in habitat patches that exceed 200 ha in size (Mayfield, 1992; COSEWIC, 2008c).
-Given the average territory size occupied by breeding pair of Kirtland's Warbler is approximately 15 ha (EC, 2006) and that the HIWEC study area provides extensive habitat that could be used as alternative breeding sites for this species, some localized disturbance associated with vegetation clearing for site preparation, development of access roads and WTG construction footprints may occur, but would be considered temporary such that breeding and nest success would not be compromised.
+Kirtland's Warblers exclusively depend on early successional Jack Pine forest stands larger than 30 ha in size, and have been noted to experience higher breeding success in habitat patches that exceed 200 ha in size (Mayfield, 1992; COSEWIC, 2008a).
+Given the average territory size occupied by breeding pair of Kirtland's Warbler is approximately 15 ha (EC, 2006) and that the HIWEC study area provides extensive suitable habitat that could be used as alternative breeding sites for this species, of which up to 3.0% will be removed, some localized disturbance associated with vegetation clearing for site preparation, development of access roads and WTG construction footprints may occur; however, this would be considered temporary as vegetation clearing during construction is a one-time event.